 Peninsula Volunteer Properties, Inc. ("PVP") and PVI share a common Board of Directors, a joint liability insurance policy, and provide services to older adults under the common name, "Peninsula Volunteers."
 The Chief Executive Officer of PVI, acting on behalf of the Board, is regularly involved with PVP's property management, and the PVI's controller provides PVP's insurance administration and financial oversight.
-PVP pays approximately \$5,000 - \$7,200 per month at the fiscal year end to PVI for the time spent by PVI's management and staff on PVP affairs.
-During 2023, PVI also made transportation arrangements for PVP residents, PVI rebilled PVP for these costs plus 10 percent administrative fee each month.
-PVI's related party service income total was \$79,941 and \$67,069 for the years ended June 30, 2023 and 2022, respectively.
-There were no outstanding receivable balances from PVP as of both June 30, 2023 and 2022.
+PVP pays approximately \$9,000 - \$10,500 per month to PVI for the time spent by PVI's management and staff on PVP affairs.
+PVI also rebills PVP for Little House membership for its residents.
+Starting 2023, PVI also made transportation arrangements for PVP residents, PVI rebilled PVP for these costs plus \$5 administrative fee per ride.
+PVI's related party transactions totaled \$274,791 and \$167,570 for the years ended June 30, 2024 and 2023, respectively.
+Outstanding receivable balances from PVP as of June 30, 2024 and 2023 were \$53,278 and \$0, respectively.